Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Experiments

 \subsubsection{San Francisco Taxi Trace Data}

-This data set~\cite{c7j010-22} provides GPS traces for approximately 500 taxis from May to June 2008.
-In addition to location data, it includes an ``occupancy'' flag that indicates whether a taxi has a passenger on board.
-This enables reconstruction of trips from continuous trace data.
-Although older, this data set has been leveraged in several \gls{abk:amod} studies~\cite{ruch2020the+,albert2019imbalance,tsao2019model}, especially to evaluate algorithms in scenarios with spatial heterogeneity and demand imbalance.
+This dataset~\cite{c7j010-22} provides GPS traces for approximately 500 taxis from May to June 2008 in San Francisco.
+It includes the taxi occupancy labels, which enable reconstruction of trips from continuous trace data.
+This dataset has been leveraged in several \gls{abk:amod} studies~\cite{ruch2020the+,albert2019imbalance,tsao2019model}, especially to evaluate algorithms in scenarios with spatial heterogeneity and demand imbalance.